Planning on Taking a Gap Year?

 STEP-BY-STEP instructions to defer your admission for one gap year

-- Email the Director of Admissions at firstname.lastname@example.org by June 1.
+- Email the Office of Admission by June 1.
 Your email should outline your reasons for postponing your enrollment and plans for your gap/service year.

-- You will receive an email letting you know if we need any additional information.
-An official response from the Director of Admissions will grant your request.
-Allow 2 weeks for processing gap/service year requests.
+- You will receive an official response from the Office of Admission.
+If approved, allow two weeks for processing gap/service year requests.

 - While on your gap/service year, you'll need to update us as soon as possible after January 1 to reaffirm your commitment to join the newest matriculating DePauw class.
 We'll also want to know more about your experiences and undertakings during your gap/service year.